-(A) Notwithstanding any provision of this chapter to the contrary, a conversion of primary agricultural soils located in an industrial park as defined in subdivision 212(7) of this title and permitted under this chapter and in existence as of January 1, 2006, shall be allowed to pay a mitigation fee computed according to the provisions of subdivision (1) of this subsection, except that it shall be entitled to a ratio of 1:1, protected acres to acres of affected primary agricultural soil.
+- (A) Notwithstanding any provision of this chapter to the contrary, a conversion of primary agricultural soils located in an industrial park permitted under this chapter and in existence as of January 1, 2006, shall be allowed to pay a mitigation fee computed according to the provisions of subdivision (1) of this subsection, except that it shall be entitled to a ratio of 1:1, protected acres to acres of affected primary agricultural soil.
 If an industrial park is developed to the fullest extent before any expansion, this ratio shall apply to any contiguous expansion of such an industrial park that totals no more than 25 percent of the area of the park or no more than 10 acres, whichever is larger; provided any expansion based on percentage does not exceed 50 acres.
-Any expansion larger than that described in this subdivision shall be subject to the mitigation provisions of this subsection at ratios that depend upon the location of the expansion.

-(B) In any application to a district commission for expansion of an existing industrial park, compact development patterns shall be encouraged that assure the most efficient use of land and the realization of maximum economic development potential through appropriate densities.
-Industrial park expansions and industrial park infill shall not be subject to requirements established in subdivision 6086(a)(9)(B)(iii) of this title, nor to requirements established in subdivision (9)(C)(iii).

-(b) Easements required for protected lands.
-All primary agricultural soils preserved for commercial or economic agricultural use by the Vermont housing and conservation board pursuant to this section shall be protected by permanent conservation easements (grant of development rights and conservation restrictions) conveyed to a qualified holder, as defined in section 821 of this title, with the ability to monitor and enforce easements in perpetuity.
-Off-site mitigation fees may be used by the Vermont housing and conservation board to pay reasonable staff or transaction costs, or both, of the board and agency of agriculture, food, and markets to preserve primary agricultural soils or to implement section 6086(a)(9)(B) or 6093 of this title.
+Any expansion larger than that described in this subdivision shall be subject to the mitigation provisions of this subsection at ratios that depend upon the location of the expansion. - (B) In any application to a District Commission to amend a permit for an existing industrial park, the most efficient and full use of land shall be allowed consistent with all applicable criteria of subsection 6086(a) of this title.
+Industrial park expansions and industrial park infill shall not be subject to requirements established in subdivision 6086(a)(9)(B)(iii) of this title, nor to requirements established in subdivision 6086(a)(9)(C)(iii). - (b) Easements required for protected lands.
+All primary agricultural soils preserved for commercial or economic agricultural use by the Vermont Housing and Conservation Board pursuant to this section shall be protected by permanent conservation easements (grant of development rights and conservation restrictions) conveyed to a qualified holder, as defined in section 821 of this title, with the ability to monitor and enforce easements in perpetuity.
+Off-site mitigation fees may be used by the Vermont Housing and Conservation Board and shall be used by the Agency of Agriculture, Food and Markets to pay reasonable staff or transaction costs, or both, of the Board and Agency related to the preservation of primary agricultural soils or to the implementation of subdivision 6086(a)(9)(B) or 6093 of this title.